 Each applicant which is required to undertake DIP Testing shall complete DIP Testing in accordance with the DIP Rules.

 The Code Manager will be notified by the DIP Manager once the applicant has successfully completed DIP Testing.

+CCS Testing

+Each applicant which is required to undertake CCS Testing shall complete CCS Testing in accordance with the Consumer Consent Arrangements Schedule.

+RECCo will be notified by the CCS Provider once the applicant has successfully completed CCS Testing.

 Information Security and Data Protection Assessment

-This Paragraph 8 is applicable to Energy Suppliers and Distribution Network Operators; and also to applicants seeking to become CSS Users, GES Users and / or EES Users in line with the requirements set out in the REC Service User Assessment Guidance Document.
+This Paragraph 8 is applicable to Energy Suppliers and Distribution Network Operators; and also to applicants seeking to become CSS Users, CCS Users, GES Users and / or EES Users in line with the requirements set out in the REC Service User Assessment Guidance Document.

 Each applicant shall submit the following information to the Code Manager, within the timescales agreed as part of the Entry Assessment Plan: